i4Trust/tutorials/Data-Service-Consumer/README.md

 The helm chart of Keyrock with all possible configuration values can be found here:
 * [Keyrock](https://github.com/FIWARE/helm-charts/tree/main/charts/keyrock)

-Is is assumed that all components will be deployed within the namespace `consumer`.
+It is assumed that all components will be deployed within the namespace `consumer`.
 Change this name according to your needs.
 ```shell
 kubectl create ns consumer